 With a view toward their history and a desire to strengthen Catholic education, Benedictine and Saint Gertrude unified under a single new corporation, the Benedictine Schools of Richmond, in January 2020.
 And, in the summer of 2020, Saint Gertrude joined its brother school on the Benedictine Abbey campus, where the schools were once again in close proximity.
 Together, the schools now share a peaceful, modern, and sprawling campus including the campus’s new, world-class athletic facilities.

-In the fall of 2020, Saint Gertrude broke ground for a new state-of-the-art academic building with an anticipated opening of late 2022, in time for Saint Gertrude’s Centennial Celebration.
+In the fall of 2020, Saint Gertrude broke ground for a new state-of-the-art academic building and celebrated the grand opening August 2023, just after Saint Gertrude’s Centennial Celebration.

 From its inception, no matter the location, the high standard of academic excellence and the strong bonds of sisterhood have remained steadfast and will continue to do so for years to come.